• Brand Management

 Guidelines

 Welcome to the GoTo Brand Guidelines.
-Here you’ll find everything you need to know about our brand, as well as how to use it.
+Here you'll find everything you need to know about usage standards for our corporate brand and portfolio-level sub-brands, including LogMeIn and GoTo Connect.

 Using these guidelines